tqchen/ffi-navigator/vscode-extension/README.md

-# VS Code Extension for TVM FFI Navigator
+# VS Code Extension for FFI Navigator

-VSCode extension for tvm ffi nagivator.
+VSCode extension for ffi nagivator.

 ## Install the Extension to VSCode